 - Prevent your Social Security payments from being seized

 - Ensure you get credit toward Social Security contributions based on self employment income — if you don’t file a tax return to report your self employment earnings, you don’t make Social Security contributions, and upon retirement, you may not get all of your Social Security benefits, and if you die, your dependents may also get reduced Social Security benefits.

 - Increase your chances of getting approved for some loans — mortgage lenders, in particular, want to see prior year’s tax returns

 You also protect yourself.
-In most cases, the IRS is more favorable to taxpayers who voluntarily file their back tax returns.
+In most cases, the IRS is more favorable to taxpayers who voluntarily file their late tax returns.
 When the IRS has to hunt you down, the results tend to be worse.

 They can also help you to buy more time with the IRS.
 This can be exceptionally important if the IRS is threatening to place a lien on your credit report, seize your assets, or take other serious collection activity.
 To protect your current financial well being, you need to get help from a professional as soon as you can.

 File Delinquent Tax Returns—Fix Back Taxes